SirwanCode/DihokButtons/README.md

 ## :star: Support

 If you like this project, consider giving it a star on GitHub.
 Your support helps the project grow and encourages future updates.

-## :page_facing_up: License

-This project is licensed under the MIT License.

-## :man::computer: Author

-Developed with :heart: by YOUR_NAME.